trueTRYtre3/Bulldozer-Price-Prediction/README.md

 # Bulldozer-Price-Prediction
-Using Machine Learning to predict the price of bulldozers
+Using Machine Learning to predict the price of bulldozers over a timeseries dataset